-Example: \fe14,15←
+Example: ■fe14.15←

 You can enter a number of values separated by commas.
 This command can be used for all printers, with or without secondary addressing.
-The \sa command is also available, but only on printers that use secondary addressing.
+The 'Esa' command is also available, but only for printers that use secondary addressing.

 If you're going to use printer features often, you may prefer to set up the codes in the printer definition in the "defaults" file.
 Then you can select the features from the 'Feature' sub-menu.
-For details of this and the \sa command, see Modifying Your Printer Definition.
+For details of this and 'Esa' see Modifying Your Printer Definition.